ch-Karthik/F13-HR-Management-System/README.md

 # HR-Management-System.
-Deploying the HR Management System using AWS Services
+Deploying the HR Management System using AWS Services.